cabforum/servercert/docs/EVG.md

 1. **Private Organization Subjects**

-   a. **Legal Existence**: Verify that the Applicant is a legally recognized entity, in existence and validly formed (e.g., incorporated) with the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration, and not designated on the records of the Incorporating or Registration Agency by labels such as "inactive", "invalid", "not current", or the equivalent.
+   A.  **Legal Existence**: Verify that the Applicant is a legally recognized entity, in existence and validly formed (e.g., incorporated) with the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration, and not designated on the records of the Incorporating or Registration Agency by labels such as "inactive", "invalid", "not current", or the equivalent.
-   b. **Organization Name**: Verify that the Applicant's formal legal name as recorded with the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration matches the Applicant's name in the EV Certificate Request.
+   B.  **Organization Name**: Verify that the Applicant's formal legal name as recorded with the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration matches the Applicant's name in the EV Certificate Request.
-   c. **Registration Number**: Obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
+   C.  **Registration Number**: Obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
 Where the Incorporating or Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant's date of Incorporation or Registration.
-   d. **Registered Agent**: Obtain the identity and address of the Applicant's Registered Agent or Registered Office (as applicable in the Applicant's Jurisdiction of Incorporation or Registration).
+   D.  **Registered Agent**: Obtain the identity and address of the Applicant's Registered Agent or Registered Office (as applicable in the Applicant's Jurisdiction of Incorporation or Registration).

 2. **Government Entity Subjects**

-   a. **Legal Existence**: Verify that the Applicant is a legally recognized Government Entity, in existence in the political subdivision in which such Government Entity operates.
+   A.  **Legal Existence**: Verify that the Applicant is a legally recognized Government Entity, in existence in the political subdivision in which such Government Entity operates.
-   b. **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
+   B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
-   c. **Registration Number**: The CA MUST attempt to obtain the Applicant's date of incorporation, registration, or formation, or the identifier for the legislative act that created the Government Entity.
+   C.  **Registration Number**: The CA MUST attempt to obtain the Applicant's date of incorporation, registration, or formation, or the identifier for the legislative act that created the Government Entity.
 In circumstances where this information is not available, the CA MUST enter appropriate language to indicate that the Subject is a Government Entity.

 3. **Business Entity Subjects**

-   a. **Legal Existence**: Verify that the Applicant is engaged in business under the name submitted by the Applicant in the Application.
+   A.  **Legal Existence**: Verify that the Applicant is engaged in business under the name submitted by the Applicant in the Application.
-   b. **Organization Name**: Verify that the Applicant's formal legal name as recognized by the Registration Agency in the Applicant's Jurisdiction of Registration matches the Applicant's name in the EV Certificate Request.
+   B.  **Organization Name**: Verify that the Applicant's formal legal name as recognized by the Registration Agency in the Applicant's Jurisdiction of Registration matches the Applicant's name in the EV Certificate Request.
-   c. **Registration Number**: Attempt to obtain the specific unique Registration Number assigned to the Applicant by the Registration Agency in the Applicant's Jurisdiction of Registration.
+   C.  **Registration Number**: Attempt to obtain the specific unique Registration Number assigned to the Applicant by the Registration Agency in the Applicant's Jurisdiction of Registration.
 Where the Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant's date of Registration.
-   d. **Principal Individual**: Verify the identity of the identified Principal Individual.
+   D.  **Principal Individual**: Verify the identity of the identified Principal Individual.

 4. **Non-Commercial Entity Subjects (International Organizations)**

-   a. **Legal Existence**: Verify that the Applicant is a legally recognized International Organization Entity.
+   A.  **Legal Existence**: Verify that the Applicant is a legally recognized International Organization Entity.
-   b. **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
+   B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
-   c. **Registration Number**: The CA MUST attempt to obtain the Applicant's date of formation, or the identifier for the legislative act that created the International Organization Entity.
+   C.  **Registration Number**: The CA MUST attempt to obtain the Applicant's date of formation, or the identifier for the legislative act that created the International Organization Entity.
 In circumstances where this information is not available, the CA MUST enter appropriate language to indicate that the Subject is an International Organization Entity.

 ##### 3.2.2.2.2 Acceptable Method of Verification

 1. **Private Organization Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.2.2.1](#32221-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
 Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.

 2. **Government Entity Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.2.2.1](#32221-verification-requirements) (2) MUST either be verified directly with, or obtained directly from, one of the following:
    i. a Qualified Government Information Source in the political subdivision in which such Government Entity operates;
    ii. a superior governing Government Entity in the same political subdivision as the Applicant (e.g. a Secretary of State may verify the legal existence of a specific State Department), or iii. from a judge that is an active member of the federal, state or local judiciary within that political subdivision.